thegraphnetwork/thegraphnetwork.github.io/pages/blog/airflow.md

+---
+title: Airflow Overview
+summary: The Airflow Webserver is the GUI of Airflow.
+The Webserver's first page is the login page, the Users are defined in `airflow.cfg` and created during the Docker build of EpiGraphHub, more information about user configuration can be found in [Airflow's Official Documentation](https://airflow.apache.org/docs/apache-airflow/stable/security/webserver.html).
+The Webserver, although it's not necessary to the Airflow's operation, will work as an endpoint for the user to manage and follow the pipeline for each DAG.
+authors:
+  - Luã Bida
+date: 2022-09-29
+template: main.html
+---

 # Airflow Overview

 ## Webserver

 ![Webserver](https://i.imgur.com/OnR2c0X.png)

 The Airflow Webserver is the GUI of Airflow.
 The Webserver's first page is the login page, the Users are defined in `airflow.cfg` and created during the Docker build of EpiGraphHub, more information about user configuration can be found in [Airflow's Official Documentation](https://airflow.apache.org/docs/apache-airflow/stable/security/webserver.html).
 The Webserver, although it's not necessary to the Airflow's operation, will work as an endpoint for the user to manage and follow the pipeline for each DAG.
 In the GUI you can:
 - easily find important information about the DAG and tasks runs;
 - manually trigger DAGs, pause or delete them;
 - follow the logs of a _task run_ individually;